-SNS Profil bindings have a similar design to NNN bindings, with a single connecting rod at the toe and a rubber bumper for more forward flex, but they share the single, wide ridge of the SNS Pilot bindings instead of an NNN binding’s two thinner ridges.
+SNS Profil bindings share the single, wide ridge of SNS Pilot bindings instead of an NNN binding’s two thinner ridges, but have a single bar at the toe as opposed to the Pilot binding’s two bars.
 SNS Profil boots cannot be used with any NNN bindings or SNS Pilot bindings, but SNS Pilot boots can be used with some SNS Profil bindings.

-Prolink bindings are compatible with a wide range of boots, as they fit not only all NNN boots, but also any Prolink boot that Salomon and Atomic make.
-They feature two thin ridges along their length like an NNN binding, but are different in that they mount directly to the ski, as opposed to a binding plate.
+ProLink bindings are compatible with a wide range of boots, as they fit not only all NNN boots, but also any Prolink boot that Salomon and Atomic make.
+They feature two thin ridges along their length like an NNN binding, but are different in that they mount directly to the ski instead of a binding plate.
 This direct contact increases sensitivity to the terrain under your skis and power transfer.

 For the winter athlete who wants a good workout, skate skiing is a rabbit hole into a spandex-clad winter wonderland.
 The most fast-paced of all the nordic styles, skate skiing requires the use of groomed trails or well-packed snow, and uses a side-to-side skating (hence the name) movement in practice.

 As they need to fully leave the ground for proper skating technique, skate skis are shorter and lighter than classic nordic skis.
 They are also narrower, stiffer, and their single camber is longer and much less pronounced than a classic ski’s in order for you to effectively push off of their edges and build speed.